Robertoherrera0/psvm-parser/README.md

 ## How to Run

-Before running, ensure `antlr-4.13.2-complete.jar` is in the project directory.
+Before running, ensure `antlr-4.13.2-complete.jar` is in the project directory and set classpath

+`export CLASSPATH=".;antlr-4.13.2-complete.jar;build;$CLASSPATH"`

 ### Using the Script

-The script rebuilds the parser and runs it on `project_deliverable_3.py`.
+This script rebuilds the parser and runs it on `project_deliverable_3.py`.

 Text output: `./run.sh -tree`